brillout/wildcard-api/docs/intro.template.md

 ### Wildcard VS REST/GraphQL

-**REST and GraphQL are tools to create a _generic API_**: your data can be retrieved/mutated in all kinds of ways.
-The more data is retrievable/mutable, the better.
-So that third parties can build all kinds of apps on top of your data.

-**Wildcard is a tool to create a _custom API_**: your data is retrieved/mutated by you and you only.
-For example when your data is only retrieved/mutated by your React/Vue/Angular frontend.
+If all you need is to retrieve/mutate data from you frontend, then Wildcard offers a very easy way.
+All you have to do is to create JavaScript functions and all you need to know is written in this little Readme.

-If you want third parties to be able to retrive/mutate your data, use REST/GraphQL.
+If you need third parties to be able to retrieve/mutate your data then REST and GraphQL are better suited tools.
+REST and GraphQL have a schema and a rigid structure which is a good thing for third parties that need a stable and long-term contract with your API.

 But,
-if all you want to do is to retrieve/mutate your data from your React/Vue/Angular frontend, then Wildcard offers an alternative that is vastly simpler: all you need to know is written in this readme.

-If you are a startup and
-you want to quickly ship/evolve your product, then we believe that Wildcard to be the way go.
-(Wildcard is actually already used by couple of startups.)
+for quickly evolving an application,
+REST/GraphQL's rigid structure gets in a way and is a handicap.
+Wildcard,
+on the other hand,
+is structureless
+which is a wonderful fit for rapid development, prototyping, and MVPs.

 !INLINE ./snippets/section-footer.md --hide-source-path

-### Installation & Setup
+### Getting Started

 1. Add Wildcard to your Node.js server.